thiagopnts/kaleidoscope/README.md

 </dd>
 </dl>

 `options.source` source video to be played.
 This can be either a video tag or an url to the video file.
 Passing a tag is useful when embedding in player or using adaptative streaming.
+An example of how to use it with HLS.js can be found [here.](https://github.com/thiagopnts/kaleidoscope/issues/16#issuecomment-270478823)

 `options.containerId` is where you want to render the 360, this is going to be retrieved via `document.querySelector` and when you call `render()` the 360 canvas will be append to it.